open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 // PrioritizerConfig represents the configuration of prioritizer type PrioritizerConfig struct {
+	// Name will be deprecated in v1beta1 and replaced by PrioritizerScoreCoordinate.BuildIn.
+	// If both Name and PrioritizerScoreCoordinate.BuildIn are defined, will use the value
+	// in PrioritizerScoreCoordinate.BuildIn.
+	// Name is the name of a prioritizer.
+Below are the valid names:
+	// 1) Balance: balance the decisions among the clusters.
+	// 2) Steady: ensure the existing decision is stabilized.
+	// 3) ResourceAllocatableCPU & ResourceAllocatableMemory: sort clusters based on the allocatable.
+	// +kubebuilder:validation:Required
+	// +required
+	Name string `json:"name"`

 	// PrioritizerScoreCoordinate represents the configuration of the prioritizer and score source.
 	// +kubebuilder:validation:Required
-	// +required
+	// +optional
 	PrioritizerScoreCoordinate PrioritizerScoreCoordinate `json:"scoreCoordinate"`

 	// Weight defines the weight of the prioritizer score.
-The value must be ranged in [0,10].
+The value must be ranged in [-10,10].
 	// Each prioritizer will calculate an integer score of a cluster in the range of [-100, 100].
 	// The final score of a cluster will be sum(weight * prioritizer_score).
 	// A higher weight indicates that the prioritizer weights more in the cluster selection,
 	// while 0 weight indicates that the prioritizer is disabled.
+A negatvie weight indicates
+	// wants to select the last ones.
 	// +kubebuilder:validation:Minimum:=-10
 	// +kubebuilder:validation:Maximum:=10
 	// +kubebuilder:default:=1